 NOTICE The free-wheeling mechanism can be accessed at the front of the machine on the left-hand side between the mower unit and the front wheel.
 Nothing has to be disassembled to access the mechanism.

 - 1. Place the wheels in the straight-ahead position by turning the steering wheel. - 2.
-Rotate the hand wheel (1) clockwise until it is tightened. - 3.
-Push the hand knob (2) downwards for approx. 10 times.
+Rotate the tap clockwise until it is tightened. - 3.
+Place the lever at a 90° angle to the driving direction.